 Once you have found a surrogate, we will then meet and assess their suitability to carry a pregnancy ensuring this will be a safe process for you all.

 Intended parents and surrogates must partake in counselling sessions with our qualified fertility counsellor both separately and then together.
 It is important that everyone involved in the treatment understands the implications of the surrogacy arrangement before continuing with any treatment.

 Surrogacy treatments can pose certain legal challenges and it is very important that you seek specialist legal parenthood advice before embarking on a surrogacy arrangement.

 It is important that you are aware that the law in the UK is such that the surrogate is the legal mother of your child at birth regardless of the type of surrogacy arrangement.
-You will need to apply for a Parental Order to become the legal parent of your child born through a surrogacy arrangement.
-This process is well established in the UK and with the appropriate legal advice you can ensure you will become the legal parent of your child.
+You and you partner will need to apply for a Parental Order to become the legal parents of your child born through a surrogacy treatment.
+This process is well established in the UK and with the appropriate legal advice you can ensure you will both become the legal parents of your child.